• Home

 In addition to all extra-curricular activities in which any other SMCC student may participate, students in the St. Andre Bessette Open Doors Inclusion Program have the opportunity to participate in Monroe County Special Olympics and Area 34 Unified Sports, such as basketball, volleyball, and bowling, just like their respective public school counterparts.
 The Unified Sports team on which our inclusion students currently participate also includes peer mentors who volunteer their time just to build a relationship with their students outside of the classroom and is coached by SMCC varsity softball coach Danielle Williams.

-Our inclusion students also have the opportunity to participate in a special football-focused event in the fall hosted in Monroe County called Victory Day (see above photo).
+Our inclusion students also have had the opportunity to participate in a special football-focused event in the fall hosted in Monroe County called Victory Day (see above photo).
 Victory Day is a football experience that provides individuals with cognitive impairments and other disabilities their "moment in the sun" via an opportunity to experience the game of football through various stations and the ability to score a touchdown against a defense.
 An announcer calls out each participant's name; the cheerleaders are present; the band is playing; and the crowd is cheering on all participants!
 In addition, participants are paired with varsity football players to be their "football buddy" for the day and accompany them around the field through various stations, such as throwing the football through nets, "tackling" football dummies, playing catch, trying on football shoulder pads and helmets, kicking footballs through the goalposts, and more.
 At the end of the day, all participants receive a medal and have their picture taken with their "football buddy."
-SMCC will eventually be hosting its own version of Victory Day, called "One Team Day," that will take some of the best parts of the original program and combine them with other community organizations to provide resources for area families who have a child/children with disabilities.

-For more information on "One Team Day" and other events, or how you and/or your organization may be able to partner with the St. Andre Bessette Open Doors Inclusion Program at S.M.C.C., please e-mail Mr. McElvany at kmcelvany@smccmonroe.com.
+For more information on "Monroe Victory Day" and other events, or how you and/or your organization may be able to partner with the St. Andre Bessette Open Doors Inclusion Program at S.M.C.C., please e-mail Mr. McElvany at [email protected].

 Above: Jacob Goda (Class of 2021), manager for the Varsity Softball Team